punto16/Regaluis_Studio/README.md

 ## Key Features

-- Player can move and jump
+- Player can move and double jump
 - User can save and load position of the player
 - Textures of the map created in a very efficient way with Tiled
 - Physics of the game by Box2D